 Before even beginning the transition to Agile HR, it’s important for an organization’s leaders and the People/PeopleOps teams to answer:

-It’s imperative for the teams to list out all the problems / blockers.
+It’s imperative for the teams to list out all the problems/blockers.
 Next, the teams need to analyze which Agile practices and values can help solve the issues.

 Another common problem might be that members of the People function feel lost or stuck on the same task for few days.
-And, the People Lead might not have a clear visibility on team’s day-to-day workflow.
+And, the People Lead might not have clear visibility on the team’s day-to-day workflow.
 To address this problem, the Lead can use Kanban.

-Paying attention to the “why” aspect (with focus on one’s own team and organization) and aligning to organization’s vision and mission can help build a strong case for practicing Agile HR approach, with all members having a common understanding on what pain points need to be addressed to maximize the gains.
+Paying attention to the “why” aspect (with a focus on one’s own team and organization) and aligning to organization’s vision and mission can help build a strong case for practicing Agile HR approach, with all members having a common understanding of what pain points need to be addressed to maximize the gains.